|Nutritional Guidelines (per serving)|

-- 1 large bunch of spinach or two handfuls, rinsed
+- 1 pound spinach (a large bunch or two handfuls, rinsed)

-In a large skillet or frying pan, sautee onions and garlic in olive oil until soft, about 3-5 minutes.
+In a large skillet or frying pan, saute onions and garlic in olive oil until soft, about 3 to 5 minutes.

 Add chickpeas straight from the can, including all the water.

-Add lemon juice and spices, cover, and simmer about 10-15 minutes, stirring occasionally, adding more water if needed until chickpeas are cooked and soft.
+Add lemon juice, curry powder, coriander powder, ground cumin, and garam masala.
+Simmer about 10 to 15 minutes, stirring occasionally, adding more water if needed until chickpeas are cooked and soft.

-Reduce heat, add spinach and cover.
-Allow spinach to wilt for 2-4 minutes.
+Reduce the heat, add spinach and cover.
+Allow spinach to wilt for 2 to 4 minutes.